-- If you might not have water service, check before you poo.
-If you cannot flush the toilet more than once, immediately line your toilet with a garbage bag, making sure that it's secure against slipping in (duct tape can help) - Start segregating pee and poo (toilet paper, etc., all goes in with the poo). - When the bag is about 1/4 full (still easy to lift and carry), replace it, twist the unoccupied part of the used bag tightly, knot it, and if you have any doubts about its security, tape it tightly. - If you must store the used bag, keep it as far from your living (and especially eating) area as possible, and where it is unlikely to be damaged. - DO NOT PUT THIS BAG INTO A GARBAGE CHUTE OR ORDINARY GARBAGE CAN THIS ENDANGERS EVERYBODY!
+- If you might not have water service, check before defecating.
+If you cannot flush the toilet more than once, immediately line your toilet with a garbage bag, making sure that it's secure against slipping in (duct tape can help) - Start segregating urine and feces (toilet paper, etc., all goes in with feces). - When the bag is about 1/4 full (still easy to lift and carry), replace it, twist the unoccupied part of the used bag tightly, knot it, and if you have any doubts about its security, tape it tightly. - If you must store the used bag, keep it as far from your living (and especially eating) area as possible, and where it is unlikely to be damaged. - DO NOT PUT THIS BAG INTO A GARBAGE CHUTE OR ORDINARY GARBAGE CAN - THIS ENDANGERS EVERYBODY!

-47 What else should I do?
+What else should I do?